 The previous sections have addressed two out of three questions posed in the introduction: “what the ledger looks like”, and “who may request which changes”.
 This section addresses the last one, “who sees which changes and data”.
 That is, it explains the privacy model for DA ledgers.

 The privacy model of the DA platform is based on a need-to-know basis, and provides privacy on the level of subtransactions.
 Namely, a party learns only those parts of ledger changes that affect contracts in which the party has a stake, and the consequences of those changes.
+And maintainers see all changes to the contract keys they maintain.

 To make this more precise, a stakeholder concept is needed.